tjh/tjh.github.io/_posts/2010-07-03-ppl-day-20-successive-refinement-part-2.markdown

 tags: []

-redirects:
-- /2010/07/03/ppl-day-20-successive-refinement-part-2/

 redirect_from:
 - /2010/07/03/ppl-day-20-successive-refinement-part-2/

 ---
 _This is part of the Peer Pressure Learning 30 series.
-Go read my [introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/) that [Miles](http://mileszs.com/) and I embarked on._
+Go read my [introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/) that [Miles](http://mileszs.com/) and I embarked on._

 Since this is a pretty meaty chapter, I want to take my time and really internalize the lessons here.
 Just like a University's capstone course, these case study chapters should apply all the lessons that came before and help me see how it all comes together.